Updated March 27, 2023

 Kibana is an open-source visualization and exploration tool used for application monitoring, log analysis, time-series analysis applications.
 It also provides in-built features like statistical graphs (histograms, pie charts, line graphs, etc…).
-It is a part of ELK stack, therefore it also provides in-built integration with Elasticsearch search engine.
-Grafana is a multi-platform open-source visualization tool that is used for analyzing logs and machine-generated data, application monitoring, security and web applications.
+It is a part of ELK stack; therefore, it also provides in-built integration with the Elasticsearch search engine.
+Grafana is a multi-platform open-source visualization tool used to analyse logs and machine-generated data, application monitoring, security, and web applications.
 It can represent the data in its inbuilt dashboards, graphs, etc.

 Head to Head Comparisons Between Grafana and Kibana

 Key Differences Between Grafana and Kibana

 Below are the key differences between Grafana vs Kibana: